distribute-protocol/distribute-contracts/README.md

 ```
 [put diagram here eventually]

 Once the task list is submitted, each item in this hashed array of tasks instantiates its own task contract, which is handled by Task.sol.
-Using Task.sol, users may view the weighting of the task (as set by the Stakers in the previous stage), see the reward for completing the task, as well as whether or not it has been claimed yet, or if it has been completed.
+Using Task.sol, users may view the weighting of the task (as set by the stakers in the previous stage), see the reward for completing the task, as well as whether or not it has been claimed yet, or if it has been completed.

 ##### Claim/Reclaim Task
 A user can claim available tasks on a project for a specific period of time by staking the predetermined amount of reputation token on it.
 This effectively allows the user to 'claim' a task, and by staking their reputation tokens on it, are now held accountable to completing the task.
 If a user claims a task and then fails to complete it after a certain period of time depending, it becomes available again for another worker to reclaim.
 If they fail to complete the task before the expiration or not get validated, the user loses their staked reputation.
 The amount of reputation required to claim a task increases with the difficulty/how critical a task.
 This was decided by the stakers when they submitted their task lists.